wapmorgan/CabArchive/README.md

 - **size** - uncompressed size in bytes
 - **unixtime** - date&time of modification in unixtime format
 - **is_compressed** - is file compressed as _boolean_

+### getFileContent($filename)
+This method returns raw file content of `$filename`.

+_This method is in development now.
+For some reasons cab files has different format that described on Microsoft site_

+## CAB Format
+- .CAB-files format is described at https://msdn.microsoft.com/en-us/library/bb417343.aspx
+- MSZIP compression (based on Deflate) is described at http://interoperability.blob.core.windows.net/files/MS-MCI/[MS-MCI].pdf